 How Fire Safety Works

-Although systems can be complex there are some basic principles that it is helpful to understand.
+Although systems can be complex there are some basic principles that it are helpful to understand.

 Fire safety consists of the following key elements: